david-v/plaza-mayor/README.md

 *18 Feb*

-Well this is nice, much easier than I thought to get a couple of routes working in the same time that I would get a few endpoints for a web service up and running with any PHP framework.
-Spring's syntax is so similar to Symfony, with annotations and everything (not a fan of this tho).
+Well this is nice, much easier than I thought to get a couple of routes working.
+It took me about the same time than with any PHP framework.
+Spring's syntax is so similar to Symfony, with annotations and everything (not a fan of this though).
 For what I've read, Hibernate will be easy pissy, knowing Doctrine.

 *19 Feb*